 The building was named after a merchant toy dealer, Johann Lorenz Hagenauer (1712 – 1792), the owner of the building and a family friend to the Mozarts.

-To celebrate the life and times of Mozart, the International Mozarteum Foundation installed a museum in the house on June 15, 1880.
+To celebrate the life and times of Mozart, the International Mozarteum Foundation established a museum in the house on June 15, 1880.
 Over time the museum has been restructured and remodelled to become a cultural venue of the highest importance which attracts thousand of visitors every year.

 Of particular interest in the museum is the violin he used as a child, his concert violin, the clavichord, harpsichord and letters from the Mozart family.